-Given the polytope $\divp{\ds}$ and the vector $v$ the procedure described in Proposition~\ref{prop_mv} to compute the function $\beta$ divides the polytope $\divp{\ds}$ into chambers.
+Let us for simplicity assume that $\nu=0$ and that $\alpha \equiv 0$.
+Then the Newton--Okounkov body $\nob{\flag}{\ds}$ is completely determined by $\beta$.\\ \\ Given the polytope $\divp{\ds}$ and the vector $v$, the procedure described in Proposition~\ref{prop_mv} to compute the function $\beta$ divides the polytope $\divp{\ds}$ into chambers.
 In the following we consider this process in detail.
 For that we introduce the following definition.